oyinbra/nvim-config/CONTRIBUTING.md

 ```
 cd ~/.config/nvim
 ````
-4. Create a new branch and chage into the new branch
+4. Create a new branch and change into the new branch
 ```
 git checkout -b New_Branch
 ```